Rain Chains

 Utilizing Old Technology for Increased Charm and Beauty

-By installing rain chains, downspouts were not necessary to funnel the water to a swale or cistern.
+By installing rain chains, downspouts are not necessary to funnel the water to a swale or cistern.

 Another advantage in using rain chains instead of downspouts is that even in windy and typhoon prone areas, the chain will revert back to its position, unlike a downspout which could just be blown away by strong winds.

-The heavier the rain chain, the less likely it is to be moved in any way.
+The heavier the rain chain, the less likely it is to be swung around by anything less than a hurricane.

 Rain chains work by using some simple rules of physics – contact with the chain enables the molecules of water to break their water tension, making them cling to each other and minimize splashing.